Transfer news: Aaron Wan-Bissaka rules out summer switch to Man Utd, Chelsea or Man City | Goal.com

 Aaron Wan-Bissaka insists he will not be joining Manchester United, Chelsea or Manchester City this summer, with the 21-year-old set to remain at Crystal Palace.

+Wan-Bissaka is now the latest product of a famed academy system at Selhurst Park to be linked with a big-money switch elsewhere.

+He is, however, tied to a contract through to 2022 and has no intention of breaking that agreement any time soon.

-He has told the Evening Standard of the transfer speculation: “The situation just shows that my performances don’t go unnoticed,” Wan-Bissaka told Standard Sport.
+Wan-Bissaka has told the Evening Standard of the transfer speculation which surrounds him: “The situation just shows that my performances don’t go unnoticed

 “But I am with Crystal Palace at the moment.
 That is where my contract is and that is where I will be next season.